virtualidentityag/spring-boot-boilerplate/README.md

 In the end it's about reducing accessibility of classes to a minimum, hiding internals of modules and preventing cyclic dependencies.

+## Logging
+[Spring Sleuth](https://spring.io/projects/spring-cloud-sleuth) is included in this boilerplate to support trace ids which are added to all log messages that originate from a request.
+Further, trace ids are also forwarded automatically to other services called by Spring's RestTemplate that are also based on this boilerplate or include Spring Sleuth.
+This means that distributed tracing is supported out of the box.

 ## Application Monitoring
 A health-check endpoint is provided under `/actuator/health`